The First Strategy Every Founder-Led Brand Needs

 It requires letting go of control, leading differently, and stepping into a new role — and a new identity.

-This is often when growth shifts from feeling exciting to threatening, especially in fashion, lifestyle, and wellness brands where the founder’s identity is embedded in the brand.
+This is often when growth shifts from feeling exciting to threatening, especially in fashion, lifestyle, and wellness brands where the founder’s identity is deeply embedded in the brand.

 When decisions are driven by fear, when you are constantly putting out fires, solving operational issues, answering every message, and approving every detail, growth turns into maintenance instead of expansion — slowly burning out not only your passion but you.